hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/03-basic-fitting.md

 +++

 In this section, we'll start doing some computations, so get a Python interface (terminal, file, or notebook) handy!
+(See the [front page](00-intro) for instructions.)
 I'll start with basic fitting, which I assume you're familiar with, and show how neural networks are a generalization of linear fits.

 +++